-Unitarian Universalist Association (UUA)-trained volunteers, are available to consult with congregations regarding fair compensation and other issues.
+Unitarian Universalist Association (UUA)-trained volunteers are available to consult with congregations regarding fair compensation and other issues.
 Volunteer to serve as a generalist or specialist consultant, or read more about location and contact information for the compensation consultants (PDF).

 - Fair Compensation Guidelines, updated for 2014 (PDF, 7 pages)

 - UUA Salary Recommendations

 - Complete the Self-Assessment Worksheet (PDF) to determine if your congregation is a Fair Compensation Congregation.